JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 ```

 - PostEpisodeStage

 When one episode is terminated, the agent should collect the terminated state and a dummy action(see the [note](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/4e5d258798088b1c628401b6b9de18aa8cbb3ab3/src/ReinforcementLearningCore/src/policies/agents/agent.jl#L134)) to the RL agent's trajectory.
-Also, here needs to correct the reward and terminal judgment for avoiding omitting when playing the sequential or terminal_reward games.
+Also, the reward and terminal judgment need to be corrected to avoid getting wrong samples when playing the sequential or terminal_reward games.
 ```Julia
 function (π::NFSPAgent)(::PostEpisodeStage, env::AbstractEnv, player::Any)
     rl = π.rl_agent